vital-software/monofo-buildkite-plugin/README.md

     - foo/**/*.js
 ```

-This configuration defines the artifacts that the component build `expects` in
+The configuration defines the artifacts that the component build `expects` in
 order to run, and those the build `produces` if successful.
-These are used to
+(These are used to
-put the components into the correct order.
+put the components into the correct order.)

 The `matches` configuration defines a set of (minimatch) glob-style paths to
 match.
 If there are any differences on your build that match (when compared to